FREQUENTLY ASKED QUESTIONS

 For this reason, Pureza sells only Silica Fiber Free™ canaryseed.
 We contract directly with farmers in Canada who grow this special canaryseed for us.
 Learn more

 Yes.
-Traditional varieties of canaryseed, typically sold for bird food, have natural silica fibers on the hull that have been linked to certain types of cancer.
-For your health and safety, avoid these risks by buying only Silica Fiber Free™ canaryseed.
+Traditional varieties of alpiste, typically sold for bird food, have natural silica fibers on the hull that have been linked to certain types of cancer.
+For your health and safety, avoid these risks by buying only Silica Fiber Free™ alpiste.

-Separately, whole canaryseed contains every part of the grain, including the fibrous hull, so if you have had difficulties digesting fiber or whole grains before, pay close attention to how canaryseed is affecting you.
+Separately, whole canaryseed contains every part of the grain, including the fibrous hull, so if you have had difficulties digesting fiber or whole grains before, pay close attention to how consuming alpiste is affecting you.
 Consult a health professional immediately if you have any concerns.
 Learn more

 Unless you break out the microscope, different varieties of canaryseed will appear identical to the naked eye.